mletras89/multiTile-architecture/README.md

 ## Application
 The application is defined as a dataflow graph.
 A dataflow graph consists of a collection of actors that are connected via communication channels.
 In the context of this repository, the communication channels are implemented as First-In-First-Out (FIFO) buffers.
+Actors model the functionality of the application under observation.
+E.g., the following figure presents the dataflow of an implementation of the sobel algorithm.
 ![Application Graph](img/DFG.png)

 ## Target Architecture